By Namrata Arora Last Updated:

 Here, the couple takes seven rounds around the sacred fire, reiterating seven holy vows of matrimony.
 The girl also has to touch seven small heaps of rice with her right foot.

-The bride’s father, along with the newly married couple, prays to the lord for his blessings.
-To add a dash of humour to the ceremony, sometimes bride’s father or brother playfully twist groom’s ear, reminding him of his responsibility towards the bride.
+The bride’s father, along with the newly married couple, prays to the Lord for his blessings.
+To add a dash of humour to the ceremony, sometimes the bride’s father or brother playfully twist the groom’s ear, reminding him of his responsibility towards the bride.
 All this is followed by a grand lunch to mark the completion of wedding ceremonies.

 After the wedding ceremonies are complete, the bride bids a tearful farewell to her family members.

 As the bride enters the groom’s house for the first time, her mother-in-law welcomes her by doing an aarti.
 She also washes the couple’s feet with water and milk.
 The bride gently kicks a kalash of rice placed at the door of the house and the couple enters the house by placing their right foot first.